 At The Water Council, we believe water innovation goes hand in hand with water stewardship.
-Our home of Milwaukee, Wis., sits on the banks of Lake Michigan, part of the world’s largest surface freshwater system.
+We are fortunate that our home of Milwaukee, Wis., sits on the banks of Lake Michigan, part of the world’s largest lake system.
 But many people do not enjoy such easy access to freshwater.
 According to the U.N., more than 2 billion people live in countries experiencing high water stress.
-More than half of the global population could face water shortages by 2050, with alarming security and humanitarian implications.
+More than half of the global population could face water shortages by 2050, with alarming security, economic and humanitarian implications.
 The Water Council is committed to playing a lead role in solving this escalating crisis by exporting our innovation and stewardship leadership.

 Water stewardship is a business issue as well as a humanitarian one.
-Shareholders and other stakeholders increasingly demand that public corporations manage and measure water risk as part of their environmental, social and governance (ESG) reporting, and these demands reverberate across the supply chain.
-While corporations can report on water stewardship outcomes, the hard work happens at sites: From dairies to data centers, all types of businesses need to account for how water impacts them and how their operations affect the surrounding watershed and how they will implement credible strategies for improvement.
+Shareholders and other stakeholders increasingly demand that corporations identify and manage water-related risk as part of their environmental, social and governance (ESG) reporting, and these demands reverberate across the supply chain.
+While corporations can report on water stewardship outcomes, the hard work happens locally within direct operations: From dairies to data centers, all types of businesses need to account for how they impact water resources, how their operations affect the surrounding watershed and how they will implement credible strategies for improvement.